decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 Many modern BFT protocols share a common structural pattern.
 PBFT uses *preprepare* and *prepare*.
 Tendermint uses *prevote* and *precommit*.
 CasperFFG and Simplex uses *notarization* and *finalization*.
 HotStuff uses a *QC* on top of another *QC*.

 Notice the pattern?
-All these BFT protocols begin with a proposal followed by two rounds of voting.
+Each of these protocols begins with a proposal followed by two voting rounds.
 This raises a natural question:

 > Is one round of proposing followed by two rounds of voting actually necessary?